entropy-tamer/reynard-algorithms/README.md

 The Euclidean distance between two points $P_1 = (x_1, y_1)$ and $P_2 = (x_2, y_2)$ is:
 $$d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$$

 This formula is derived from the Pythagorean theorem and represents the straight-line distance between two points.
-It's fundamental for:

-- **Collision Detection**: Determining if objects are close enough to collide
-- **Pathfinding**: Calculating distances in A\* and other pathfinding algorithms
-- **Spatial Queries**: Finding nearest neighbors and proximity searches
-- **Physics Simulations**: Calculating forces and interactions between objects

 **Performance Optimization**: For distance comparisons (not exact distance), we can avoid the expensive square root operation by comparing squared distances: $d^2 = (x_2 - x_1)^2 + (y_2 - y_1)^2$.